ctrl-shift-ale/Kontakt-KSP---Signal-vector-synchroniser/README.md

 https://github.com/nojanath/SublimeKSP

-The main function of this script is to synchronise a NOTE_HELD while loop within a note on event with the audio SIGNAL VECTOR (SV).
-This allows to retrieve up-to-date , consistent reading positions the audio buffers / files being played, as the return value of the KSP function get_event_par(#noteID#,EVENT_PAR_PLAY_POS) is updated only when the SIGNAL VECTOR is refreshed.
+This script aims to synchronise NOTE_HELD "while" loops under with the audio flow of SIGNAL VECTORS (SV).
+This allows to retrieve up-to-date , consistent reading positions of the audio buffers / files being played by the Kontakt instrument, as the return value of the KSP function get_event_par(#noteID#,EVENT_PAR_PLAY_POS) is updated only when the SIGNAL VECTOR is refreshed.
-This, in turn, allows a to trigger commands with a high degree of precision relative to a note playing position.
-As shown by this script's extra feature, one of the most basic application of this synchronisation to the SV is the ability to synchronise notes being played together to a single audio sample level of precision, which allows to dynamically play audio signals on phase, or merge two audio pulses into one.
+This, in turn, allows commands/events to be triggered at a scale of accuracy of an audio sample.
+Some typical applications of this syncing feature are the ability to trigger an audio file/buffer on phase with another one already being played, or to dynamically synchronise two notes attack in order to merge them into a single acoustic event.

-This script has been configured to work with a Kontakt 6 demo instrument titled "Notes synchroniser / phase aligner by Alessandro Quaranta".
+You can see this script in action in the Kontakt 6 demo instrument titled "Notes synchroniser / phase aligner by Alessandro Quaranta", which is included in this repository.
 Instructions:
 - load the instrument on a DAW (audio output must be stereo).
 The instrument is set to work at an audio sample rate of 96Khz.
 To try it on a different sample rate, edit the variable CONFIG.SR accordingly.
 - trigger a note within the midi range (A3/A4).
 This note is the MASTER note.
 All the following notes triggered while the MASTER note is still playing will be synced to it.